Monica Majoli

-Monica Majoli (born 1963 in Los Angeles, California) is an American artist whose artwork examines the relationship between physicality and consciousness expressed through the documentary sexual image.
+Monica Majoli (born 1963) is an American artist whose artwork examines the relationship between physicality and consciousness expressed through the documentary sexual image.
 Her work explores intimacy through sexuality, and some aspects of alternative lifestyles such as BDSM.

 Early life and education

 Majoli earned her BA (1989) MFA (1992) from the University of California, Los Angeles, where she focused primarily on painting and drawing, developing a process-based, time-intensive approach which result in discreet bodies of work.
 She is a Professor of Art in Painting and Graduate Studies at the University of California, Irvine.
 She has also taught at UC Berkeley and the Graduate Studies program at Yale University School of Art.

 Career

 Early works (1990-1998)

 According to the Whitney Museum of American Art, Majoli's "figurative paintings from the early 1990s to the present have depicted scenes of sexual fetishism."
 Majoli's work Investigates "themes and rituals of identity, intimacy, and mortality" and "is both a site for catharsis and an admission of its irresolution."
 In her early works, she focused on oil painting on panel indebted to European painting of the 16th to 19th centuries in a method of layering binder and oil paint developed in Northern Renaissance painting.
 She used this method and style to create highly detailed and realistic homoerotic scenes and depictions of her own body.
 These explicit paintings are said to be less so a focus on the physical experience itself than on the psychological aspects and consequences of these acts.

 In an interview with Paulina McFarland for Art XX Magazine, Majoli stated, "My use of sexuality revolves around the desire to stimulate a visceral response in the viewer to the actualities of our physical nature.
 SM, which has been the dominant form of sexuality that I employ visually, is useful to me, as it highlights the psychological nature of sexuality and consciousness."
 These works reference both her own sexuality and sexuality in general, including a life-size portrait of the artist holding a dildo, while a possible reference to Linda Benglis' 1974 Artforum Ad, Majoli's depiction is intimate and personal.